 The Decompression Dance Party is a casual dance that takes place on Saturday night for registered attendees.
 This event runs after the lessons of that day.
 It was created as an opportunity to enjoy social dance in a more casual setting while also being a space to practice before the Ball itself.

 What do I need to know about partner dancing?

 - Look where you are going and be aware of your surroundings.
-The dance floor can be hectic and it is easy to bump into others or step on other people by accident.
+The dance floor can be crowded and it is easy to bump into others or step on other people by accident.
 Please apologize if you do.

 - If you are not dancing, please leave the dance floor.
-Being stationary on the floor will only increase your chances of getting stepped on!
+Being stationary on the floor will only increase your chances of being stepped on.

 Is there an age restriction?

-The Black & White Ball is an event for all ages.
+No. The Black & White Ball is an event for all ages.

 Why is a dress code necessary?